Berlin

 Construction:

 This is the most recently completed of the mass timber buildings on this list, with significantly decreased requirements for encapsulation and the stair and elevator core as a hybrid construction.
-Each of the stairs serves two or three units per floor for a total of twelve units served by each stair, with an additional eight units on the ground floor.
+Each of the exit stairs serves two to three dwelling units per storey for a total of twelve dwelling units served by each exit stair.

 E3